-Stanley K. Tanger and Steven B. Tanger are employed and compensated by both the Operating Partnership and the Company.
+Stanley K. Tanger, Steven B. Tanger and, effective January 1, 2008, Frank C. Marchisello, Jr., are employed and compensated by both the Operating Partnership and the Company.
 The Compensation Committee believes that the allocation of such persons' compensation between the Company and the Operating Partnership reflects the services provided by such persons with respect to each entity.
-The remainder of the employees are employed solely by the Operating Partnership.
+All other employees are employed solely by the Operating Partnership.